Genomon-Project/paplot-doc/howto_mat.rst

 :Display maximum:
   | Maximum number of genes to display.

-After inputting to both sides in the edit box, please click the [update filter] button.
+After setting the above items, please click the [update filter] button.